dieggsy/alfred-atmos/README.md

 # Atmos #

-Python port of Matlab's atmosisa
+Python port of Matlab's atmosisa.

+Retrieves temperature, speed of sound, pressure, and density at queried altitude.
+I mostly created this for one particular semester in school where I had to get atmospheric values at certain altitudes.
+May or may not be useful to you.

 ## Usage ##

-- `atmos` — Show temperature, speed of sound, pressure, and density according to ISA model.
+- `atmos <query>` — Show values for altitude <query>.
+Defaults to meters, but if query ends in `f` or `ft`, the proper conversion is made.
     - `↩` or `⌘+<NUM>` — Copy result to clipboard